 - Distribute to residences only.
 Skip businesses and apartments with controlled access or rules against solicitation.

-- Place the door hanger on what appears to be the most frequently used door of the residence.
+- Place the door hang tag on what appears to be the most frequently used door of the residence.

 - Do not put in or on mailboxes.
 DO NOT ENTER ANY HOME FOR ANY REASON.

-- Please also make sure to report your unit’s Scouting for Food service hours in the Service Hours Reporting Tool.
+Please also make sure to report your unit’s Scouting for Food service hours.

 With everyone’s assistance, we can make a difference in whether or not a child goes hungry.